Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Introduction

-In the incoherent state, the \emph{density}\footnote{By density, we mean a statistical distribution.}\emph{ of instantaneous frequencies} is the same as that of natural frequencies.
-In the synchronization state, instantaneous frequencies of an oscillator group share the same value.
-The number of synchronized oscillators depends on the \emph{coupling-strength parameter: }synchronization only occurs for a coupling strength above a critical value.

-In a work by H. Sakaguchi and Y. Kuramoto\cite{Sakaguchi}, a generalization of the Kuramoto model and the associated theory were presented by considering, in the coupling function, a phase shift, usually called \emph{phase-lag} or \emph{frustation parameter}.
-The Kuramoto-Sakaguchi model exhibit the same types of stationary collective states as the original Kuramoto model, but both the phase lag and the coupling-strength determine the transition from incoherence to synchronization.

-The Kuramoto-Sakaguchi and its variants appear in the study of a wide range subjects such as chimera states\cite{Abrams,Laing}, chaotic transients\cite{Wolfrum}, pulse-coupled oscillators\cite{Pazo}, and Josephson-junction arrays\cite{Wiesenfeld}.
-In addition, a phase shift in the coupling function has been used as an approximation of interactions with time-delayed phases\cite{Crook}.
+H. Sakaguchi and Y. Kuramoto created a generalization of the Kuramoto model \cite{Sakaguchi} introducing into the coupling function a phase shift, also called \emph{phase-lag. }The Kuramoto-Sakaguchi model and its variants appear in the study of a wide range subjects such as chimera states \cite{Abrams,Laing}, chaotic transients \cite{Wolfrum}, pulse-coupled oscillators \cite{Pazo}, and Josephson-junction arrays \cite{Wiesenfeld}.
+In addition, the coupling function with a phase-lag can be interpreted as an approximate model of interactions with time-delayed phases \cite{Crook}.
+The Kuramoto-Sakaguchi model exhibits the same stationary collective states as the original Kuramoto model \cite{Sakaguchi}.

-Stationary collective states of the Kuramoto-Sakaguchi model are commonly characterized through an order parameter, which is zero in the incoherent state and takes finite values in the presence of synchronized oscillators.
-Nevertheless, we follow in this work a different approach from the usual order-parameter analysis: we obtain the \emph{density of instantaneous frequencies }to describe stationary collective states of the Kuramoto-Sakaguchi model\emph{. }Our goal is similar to the one pursued in Ref. \cite{Fonseca20}, where the authors obtain the the density of instantaneous frequencies in the Kuramoto model, but here we take a somewhat different path to attain not only more general analytical results but also a more straightforward way to obtain them.
+Collective states of Kuramoto-like models are commonly characterized by means of an \emph{order parameter}, which is zero in the incoherent state and takes finite values in the synchronization state.
+In this work, we follow a different approach from the usual order-parameter analysis uncovering how instantaneous frequencies are statistically distributed in the stationary collective states of the Kuramoto-Sakaguchi model.
+Instantaneous frequencies collectively reflect the occurence of synchronized behavior \cite{Fonseca20}, and they are also relevant in the study of other phenomena (e.g. frequency spirals \cite{Strogatz16}).

-Although instantaneous frequencies reflects synchronization emergence\cite{Fonseca20} and are relevant in the analysis of other phenomena (e.g., frequency spirals \cite{Strogatz16}), uncovering how instantaneous frequencies are statistically distributed in the Kuramoto-Sakaguchi model is not yet a studied problem.
-A related but still a quite different problem was addressed in the work mentioned above by Sakaguchi and Kuramoto\cite{Sakaguchi}, namely the density of \emph{coupling-modified frequencies}, which are time averages of the instantaneous frequencies (see Refs. \cite{daFonseca18,Fonseca20} for details).